panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped in my productivity.
-Theme Kit and other tools in this nexus fail to achieve fluidity.
+Shopify's Theme Kit and other tools in the nexus fail to achieve fluidity.
 Syncify is how I believe theme creation, development and maintenance should be handled.
 It's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.

 # Install